-Recycled Water Customer of the Year Award from Olivenhain Municipal Water District (OMWD)

-OMWD's award program recognizes individuals and businesses making a significant, positive impact in our communities, the San Diego region, or the water industry.
-We received this award for partnering with OMWD on a project to utilize recycled water for sewer cleaning and street sweeping.
-See our video of the award-winning project here (link to video)
+Curney Russell Field Services Technician 5 Years of Service Award District Award Recycled Water Customer of the Year from Olivenhain Municipal Water District (OMWD) OMWD's award program recognizes individuals and businesses making a significant, positive impact in our communities, the San Diego region, or the water industry.
+We received this award for partnering with OMWD on a project to utilize recycled water for sewer cleaning.
+See our video of the award-winning project here bit.ly/OMWDproject.